ParikshitChavan/setup-scripts/README.md

 # setup-scripts
-Collections of scripts for new devs to perform the local setup of projects
+Collections of scripts for various projects to perform the local setup